LLNL/UnifyFS/docs/testing.rst

     test_done

+.. _C-tests-label:

 C Program Tests
 ---------------

 C programs use the `libtap library`_ to implement test cases.
-Convenience functions common to test cases written in C are implemmented in the library `lib/testutil.c`_.
+Convenience functions common to test cases written in C are implemented in the library `lib/testutil.c`_.
 If your C program needs to use environment variables set by sharness, it can be wrapped in a shell script that first sources `sharness.d/00-test-env.sh`_ and `sharness.d/01-unifycr-settings.sh`_.
 Your